 Let us set up some terminology.
 First we describe the class of nilspaces involved in our main results.
 This class consists essentially of filtered (possibly disconnected) nilmanifolds.
 Such a nilmanifold can always be viewed as a nilspace, by equipping it with the cube sets determined by the filtration; see \cite[Definition 1.1.2]{Cand:Notes2}.
 Since we shall work in the category of nilspaces, we want to capture precisely these nilmanifolds within this category, which we do with Definition \ref{def:CFRcoset} below.

-Recall that $\ns$ is a \emph{compact finite-rank nilspace} (abbreviated to \emph{\textsc{cfr} nilspace}) if $\ns$ is a compact nilspace and every structure group of $\ns$ is a Lie group \cite[Definition 2.5.1]{Cand:Notes2}.\footnote{Following \cite{CamSzeg} and \cite[Definition 1.0.1]{Cand:Notes2}, we usually assume compact spaces to be second-countable, unless specifically stated otherwise. \textsc{cfr} nilspaces are also called \emph{Lie-fibred} nilspaces; see \cite{GMV3}.} \begin{defn}[\textsc{cfr} coset nilspaces] We say that a $k$-step \textsc{cfr} nilspace is a \emph{coset nilspace} if it is isomorphic to a nilmanifold $G/\Gamma$ (thus $G$ is a nilpotent Lie group and $\Gamma$ is a discrete cocompact subgroup of $G$) equipped with cube sets of the form $\cu^n(G_\bullet)/ \cu^n(\Gamma_\bullet)$, $n\geq 0$, where $G_\bullet=(G_i)_{i\geq 0}$ is a filtration of degree at most $k$ of closed subgroups $G_i\lhd G$, and $\Gamma_\bullet=(\Gamma_i)_{i\geq 0}$ is a filtration on $\Gamma$ where $\Gamma_i=\Gamma\cap G_i$ is cocompact in $G_i$, $i\geq 0$. \end{defn} Our main results concern the class of compact nilspaces that are inverse limits of \textsc{cfr} coset nilspaces (see \cite[\S 2.7]{Cand:Notes2} for the inverse limit construction in this category).
+Recall that $\ns$ is a \emph{compact finite-rank nilspace} (abbreviated to \emph{\textsc{cfr} nilspace}) if $\ns$ is a compact nilspace and every structure group of $\ns$ is a Lie group \cite[Definition 2.5.1]{Cand:Notes2}.
+(Following \cite{CamSzeg} and \cite{Cand:Notes2}, we assume compact spaces to be second-countable, unless specifically stated otherwise. \textsc{cfr} nilspaces are called \emph{Lie-fibred} nilspaces in \cite{GMV3}.) \begin{defn}[\textsc{cfr} coset nilspaces] We say that a $k$-step \textsc{cfr} nilspace is a \emph{coset nilspace} if it is isomorphic to a nilmanifold $G/\Gamma$ (thus $G$ is a nilpotent Lie group and $\Gamma$ is a discrete cocompact subgroup of $G$) equipped with cube sets of the form $\cu^n(G_\bullet)/ \cu^n(\Gamma_\bullet)$, $n\geq 0$, where $G_\bullet=(G_i)_{i\geq 0}$ is a filtration of degree at most $k$ of closed subgroups $G_i\lhd G$, and $\Gamma_\bullet=(\Gamma_i)_{i\geq 0}$ is a filtration on $\Gamma$ where $\Gamma_i=\Gamma\cap G_i$ is cocompact in $G_i$, $i\geq 0$. \end{defn} Our main results concern the class of compact nilspaces that are inverse limits of \textsc{cfr} coset nilspaces (see \cite[\S 2.7]{Cand:Notes2} for the inverse limit construction in this category).
 This includes all compact abelian groups, and more generally all inverse limits of nilmanifolds.
-In particular, the inverse theorem below is the first version beyond the abelian setting.

 \enlargethispage{0.8cm}